 Establishing SoD rules is typically achieved by conducting workshops with business process owners and application administrators who have a detailed understanding of their processes, controls and potential risks.
 It is also usually a good idea to involve audit in the discussion to provide an independent and enterprise risk view.

-As business process owners and application administrators think through risks that may be relevant to their processes/application, they should consider the following types of SoD risks:
+As business process owners and application administrators think through risks that may be relevant to their processes/applications, they should consider the following types of SoD risks: